Finding and Exploring Promising Search Space for the 0-1 Multidimensional Knapsack Problem: Combining Evolutionary Algorithm with Integer Programming for the MKP

 The following two functions work on the renumbered items which are sorted by the ascending order of formula (1).
-The \textsc{randomFunc} simply selects each item indexed from $index_1$ to $n$ with probability $P_1$, where $index_1$ points to the first item with $w_i \ge \frac{ns}{2}$.
+The \emph{randomFunction} simply selects each item indexed from $index_1$ to $n$ with probability $P_1$, where $index_1$ points to the first item with $w_i \ge \frac{ns}{2}$.

-The \textsc{ratioFunc} uses another index $index_2$ that points to the first item with $w_i \ge 1$.
+The \emph{ratioFunction} uses another index $index_2$ that points to the first item with $w_i \ge 1$.
 It makes selections in the items indexed from $index_2$ to $index_1$ only.
 For each item $i$, we calculates its average profit $\frac{p_i}{r_{ij}}$ in each resource constraint $j$.
 In each resource constraint, we can find a set of items containing the top $t_2$ items with the largest average profit in this constraint.
 If an item has appeared in any of the sets, it will be selected with a probability $P_2$.

-The \textsc{findSolutionFromCBS} procedure calls the three functions to select the items belonging to the free part at lines 2-4.
-After that, it combines the three item sets to get the free part.
-Then it generates a partial assignment $PA$ by removing the assignments of the free part from current best solution $s^*$.
-Finally, it calls the \textsc{explore} procedure to explore the search space specified by the partial assignment and update the solution set with the new found solution $s$.
-The procedure repeats $cbsIteNum$ times.
+The \emph{LNS} procedure calls the three functions to select the items belonging to the free part at lines 3-5.
+After that, it combines the three item sets to get the free part at line 6.
+Then it generates a partial assignment $pa$ by removing the assignments of the free part from current best solution $s^*$ at line 7.
+Finally, it calls the \emph{explore} procedure to explore the search space specified by the partial assignment at line 8.
+The procedure repeats \emph{lnsIterationNum} times and the best solution found in the \emph{LNS} procedure is returned.